alschroe/cognitive-services-kitchen-sink/README.md

-# Fork of Cognitive Services Kitchen Sink
+# Fork of the Cognitive Services Kitchen Sink

 Welcome to the Cognitive Services Kitchen Sink application.
 It gives you an overview of how different Azure Cognitive Services are embedded in a TypeScript application using Rest API calls or the JavaScript SDK.